BitByte-TPC/BitBot/README.md

 - [X] verify codechef and codeforces account
 - [ ] replace callbacks/then with `async/await`
 - [ ] add profile link in `!cc user` and `!cf user`
+- [ ] modify setrole of both to send which site they are verifying for

 ---

 # Features till now :-